Bridge (Master Of Business Administration And Master Of Science In Nursing Leadership In Health Care Systems)

 Bring Business Innovation to Patient-Focused Excellence

-Throughout this MSN and MBA bridge pathway, you will critically survey foundations of advanced nursing practice and leadership.
-That means engaging in six graduate-level courses that build your:
+Throughout this online MBA and MSN bridge pathway,1 you will critically survey foundations of advanced nursing practice and leadership.
+That means engaging in six graduate-level courses that build your knowledge of:

 • Health assessment